 Most of the atmospheric hydrogen sulfide has natural origins (about 90%).
 Formed under conditions of deficient oxygen, in the presence of organic material and sulfate.
-Hence, it is one of the major pollutants emitted from sewage and waste-water treatment plants, utility facilities, and sewers.
+Hence, it is one of the major pollutants emitted from sewage and wastewater treatment plants, utility facilities, and sewers.
 It is also present in compounds such as natural gas and crude petroleum.
 Anthropogenic activities such as drilling, production, and refining of crude oil and natural gas allow the release of H2S into the atmosphere.

 H2S can be formed whenever elemental sulfur or sulfur-containing compounds come into contact with organic materials at high temperatures.
-In industries, for instance, production of coke, viscose rayon production, wood pulp, etc. emit the gaseous pollutant in the air.
+In industries, for instance, the production of coke, viscose rayon production, wood pulp, etc. emit the gaseous pollutant into the air.
 Other sources include sulfur extraction processes, tanning, mining, sugar-beet processing, and hot-asphalt paving.

 Permissible exposure limits for H2S

 |8-hr.
 TWA||STEL||Ceiling Limit||Acceptable Max Peak Above Ceiling for an 8-Hour Shift|

 |Federal OSHA PEL||NA||NA||20 ppm||50 ppm (maximum duration-10 minutes|